 Parks and Open Space Commission

 The commission is also used to provide citizens' perspectives on the administration of the Land and Water Legacy Program.
-The commission provides input on programming priorities and policies and evaluates land protection proposals using the prioritization criteria adopted by the Washington County Board of Commissioners.
+The commission provides input on programming priorities and policies.
+The commission evaluates land protection proposals using the prioritization criteria adopted by the Washington County Board of Commissioners.

-The Parks Commission is appointed by the County Board and consists of 12 members;
+The Park and Open Space Commission members are appointed by the County Board.
+It consists of 14 members:

-- Ten resident citizen members, two appointed from each County Commissioner District
+- Ten resident members (two appointed from each commissioner district).

-- Two resident citizen members appointed at large who have a strong knowledge of and interest in the county's Land and Water Legacy Program
+- Two resident members appointed at large who have a strong knowledge of and interest in the county's Land and Water Legacy Program.

 Applicants seeking appointment should have an interest in park issues, especially outdoor recreation and the preservation of open space.

-The Commissioner District representatives and the at-large members are appointed for terms of three years and remain on the committee until a successor is appointed.
+The commissioner district representatives and the at-large members are appointed for terms of three years and remain on the committee until a successor is appointed.
+Members are eligible for a total of three three-year terms, or a total of nine years.
 Terms begin in January.
-Members are eligible for a total of three three-year terms or a total of nine years.